wandb.Run

 ) -> None

-Marks a run as finished, and finishes uploading all data.
+Mark a run as finished, and finish uploading all data.

 This is used when creating multiple runs in the same process.
 We automatically call this method when your script exits or if you use the run context manager.